 You can contact me directly with comments, questions, ideas, insights… email@example.com

 And you can of course visit us in person and browse our lovely shelves.
-You can now find our library in Manchester Central Library, on the Lower Ground Floor.
+We are based in Manchester Central Library, on the Lower Ground Floor.